 History and Folklore:

 Humulus lupulus is the most commonly used species of Hops.
 The name lupulus means small wolf.
-The Romans incorrectly believed that the Hops bine strangles the plants around it as a wolf does with its prey.
+The Romans incorrectly believed that the Hops vine strangles the plants around it as a wolf does with its prey.
 It is believed that the word Hops comes from the Anglo-Saxon word hoppan which means “to climb.”
-The word bind is a dialect of the word bind.

 Cultivation and Harvest: